thundercore/developers-portal/docs-en/develop-with-truffle.md

 ## Overview

 [Truffle](https://www.trufflesuite.com/) is one of the most popular development tools in the Ethereum community.
-ThunderCore is fast and EVM-compatible, so developers can use Ethereum development tools, including Solidity and Truffle, to develop dapps on ThunderCore.
+ThunderCore is fast and EVM-compatible, so developers can use Ethereum development tools, including Solidity and Truffle, to develop DApps on ThunderCore.
 We prepared a Truffle box, [thunder-box](https://www.trufflesuite.com/boxes/thunder-box), for developers.
 This tutorial will help you use our thunder box to quickly set up your dev environment.

 ## Get Started